radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 One approach to increasing RADIUS privacy is to minimize the amount of PII which is sent in packets .Implementors of RADIUS products and administrators of RADIUS systems SHOULD ensure that only the minimum necessary PII is sent in RADIUS.

 Where possible, identities should be anonymized (e.g. {{?RFC7542}} Section 2.4).
-Where the Chargeable-User-Identifer {{?RFC4372}} is used, we strenghten the suggestion of that specification to say that the Chargeable-User-Identifer MUST be unique per session.
-There is no reason to use the same CUI across multiple sessions.
+The use of anonymized identies means that the the Chargeable-User-Identifer {{?RFC4372}} should also be used.
+Further discussion on this topic is below.

 Device information SHOULD be either omitted, or randomized.  e.g. MAC address randomization could be used on end-user devices.
 The details behind this recommendation are the subject of ongoing research and development.
 As such, we do not offer more specific recommendations here.